-The best snorkeling spots of the Big Island are concentrated at the the west coast beaches of the Big Island.
-Here we summarize the 13 most popular spots that are at close distance from Kona.
+The best snorkeling spots on the Big Island are concentrated at the west coast beaches of the Big Island.
+Here, the water is clearest and the waves are smaller compared to the eastern side of the Big Island.
+We summarize the 14 most popular spots that are closest to Kona.

 Our all-time favorite snorkeling spots on the Big Island are Two Step, Kealakekua Bay and Kahalu’u Beach Park.
-These spots are briefly mentioned in this guide, more in-depth information on these 3 locations can be found at the article on our favorite Big Island snorkeling spots.
+These spots are briefly mentioned in this guide while more in-depth information on these 3 locations can be found at the article on our favorite Big Island snorkeling spots.

 You can find the following information in this snorkeling guide to Kona: